mikeobank/vanice/vanice.md

 - A more complex, computationally harder derivation of fingerprints?
 - Should the name or length of name be digested into the fingerprint?
 - Registries.
 Preferably distributed, decentralized.
 Web, Desktop, iOS, Android.
+- Anchor into Bitcoin blockchain
 - Namespacing, vouching, Web of Trust
-- Support other cryptographic algorithms (crypto.subtle)